nextdns/nextdns/README.md

 ### Configuration file

-At startup, dnsmasq reads /etc/nextdns.conf, if it exists.
+At startup, nextdns reads /etc/nextdns.conf, if it exists.
 The format of this file consists of one option per line, exactly as the options accepted by the run sub-command without the leading `-`.
 Lines starting with # are comments and ignored.